 Again, related to other articles in this subsection, I learnt the hard way not to quickly ‘write off’ advice like that.
-I gained my first lesson about not listening to such advice thirty plus years ago, and the words echoed in my head for a long time afterwards, in view of the prophetic message I ignored.
-There were significant results unfortunately.
+I gained my first lesson about not listening to such advice thirty plus years ago, and the words echoed in my head for a long time afterwards, in view of the ‘prophetic’ message I ignored.
+There were seriously bad results unfortunately.

 It is clear to me that we all should pay particular attention to advice we receive from other people.
-It is of particular importance when it applies to far reaching decisions that we are in the process of making.
-We must ask ourselves has God set-up the advice, due to likely bad results from a wrong decision on our part.
+It is of particular importance when it applies to far-reaching decisions that we are in the process of making.
+We must ask ourselves has God set-up the advice, due to the likely bad results awaiting us.
 As such, God can intend them to be a ‘wake-up call’.

 Continue onto the article, “Listening to God”.
 Yes absolutely, he can at times even offer personal advice directly to us (in our minds).